 Our articles of incorporation allow our Board to issue up to 100,000,000 shares of Common Stock.
 Our Board may determine from time to time that we need to raise additional capital by issuing Common Stock or other equity securities.
 Except as otherwise described in this Annual Report, we are not restricted from issuing additional securities, including securities that are convertible into or exchangeable for, or that represent the right to receive, shares of our Common Stock.
 Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing, or nature of any future offerings, or the prices at which such offerings may be affected.
 Additional equity offerings may dilute the holdings of our existing stockholders or reduce the market price of our Common Stock, or both.
 Holders of our Common Stock are not entitled to pre-emptive rights or other protections against dilution.
-New investors also may have rights, preferences and privileges that are senior to, and that adversely affect, the then-current holders of our Common Stock, upon our liquidation, holders of our debt securities and shares of preferred stock, and lenders with respect to other borrowings, may receive distributions of our available assets before the holders of our Common Stock.
+New investors also may have rights, preferences and privileges that are senior to, and that adversely affect, the then-current holders of our Common Stock.
+Additionally, if we raise additional capital by making offerings of debt or shares of preferred stock, upon our liquidation, holders of our debt securities and shares of preferred stock, and lenders with respect to other borrowings, may receive distributions of our available assets before the holders of our Common Stock.